Cray-HPE/hms-meds/README.md

 ## Testing with Docker Compose

-A `docker-compose` environment can be set up by running:
+A `docker compose` environment can be set up by running:

-`docker-compose -f docker-compose.developer.full.yaml up -d --build`
+`docker compose -f docker compose.developer.full.yaml up -d --build`

 and torn down with:

-`docker-compose -f docker-compose.developer.full.yaml down --remove-orphans`
+`docker compose -f docker compose.developer.full.yaml down --remove-orphans`

 This will set up an environment with one dummy endpoint, named `x1000c1s1b0`.
 It will *not* automatically be in SLS, you will have to add it using a command like: